Petter Bjørn Southall

 Lattice Chair in ash with veg-tanned red Tuscan leather.
 A very fine chair built up from laminated slats to create a light, flexible and very strong structure.

-Petter was invited to make a pavilion for the RHS Chelsea Flower Show 2019.
-He designed and made his astonishing steam-bent Wave for garden designer Tom Hoblyn’s Dubai Majlis show garden.
+Petter Southall’s astonishing steam-bent Wave was designed and made for the RHS Chelsea Flower Show 2019 as part of garden designer Tom Hoblyn’s Dubai Majlis show garden.

 Designed and made by Petter Southall in 30-foot-long solid Douglas Fir, as far as we know this is the most radical steam-bent form ever constructed.
 Place it to frame a view or give shelter from the prevailing wind as a place of tranquility, a performance space, a sculptural feature and a beautiful focal point.
 Designer Petter Southall will help to install it successfully in its next incarnation.

 The Wave is now available to buy and install into its permanent setting.
 Please contact the gallery on email@example.com to enquire. £poa

 Petter’s designs have a distinctive Scandinavian confidence and simplicity.
 He finds unique beautiful pieces of oak, ash, elm and other Northern European hardwoods, often using wood sourced from the local area.
 He specialises in steam bending thick solid boards into the arches, twists, curves and rings so striking in his designs.
 His work is built to last, using immaculate craftsmanship and attention to detail.
 His through-joinery creates the decorative effect in most of his designs.
 Petter is conscious of the health-giving qualities of natural materials and works hard to avoid emissions by using as little glue as possible and working mostly in solid timber or where necessary cutting his own veneers.
 His polishes are natural oils and waxes but he also offers a tactile washed finish which is very smooth surface with nothing between you and the wood.
 This can be kept clean by washing and over time builds up a beautiful natural patina.
 His furniture is made to last and be passed on through generations, in use bringing pleasure every day to the home, work place or public space.